 The investments policy of the Plan contains limitations on the amount that can be invested in any one issuer as well as maximum portfolio allocation percentages.
-There were no individual investments that represented 5% or more of plan net position at September 30, 2019, nor did any type of investment exceed the target mix.
+There were no individual investments that represented 5% or more of plan net position at September 30, 2020 as all investments were in mutual funds, nor did any type of investment exceed the target mix.